sagecodes/intro-tableau/README.md

 ## What is Tableau
 about tool

+great for visualizing data and creating interactive dashboards.

 Fast Visual Demo?

+Usually used for its Drag and drop approach to making visualizing data easier.

 ### Data Visuliation examples

 Lets take a further look at some of the things you can make with tableau!

+Checkout [tableau public Gallery](https://public.tableau.com/en-us/s/gallery) for a bunch of awesome examples.
+This is also where your tableau files will get saved when you use Tableau Public.
+To save locally you need to purchase a lisence or have an education lisecence version.

 - Links